How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 • finish sooner

-That is why the 12-credit benefit is one of the strongest parts of the ChildCareEd and Rasmussen University partnership.
+That is why the up to 12 credits benefit is one of the strongest parts of the #ChildCareEd and #Rasmussen University Alliance.
 Instead of treating all your previous learning as separate from college, this pathway can help connect your professional development to a degree program.

 How does ChildCareEd fit into this?